Congratulations to our 2016 CPF Scholars!

 - One $500 award for a student enrolled in a community, vocational or technical school

-- A minimum of six general scholarships of at least $500 each.
+- A minimum of eight general scholarships of at least $500 each.
 Additional scholarships of increased amounts may be offered as funds are available.

 To be eligible for CPF college scholarships, a student must: